Radiation-mediated shocks in gamma-ray bursts: spectral evolution: The Kompaneets RMS approximation in a dynamical flow

 \section{The Kompaneets RMS approximation in a dynamical flow}

-The hydrodynamical simulation described in the previous section gives us a handle on the dynamics of the GRB ejecta.
-As we consider initial conditions leading to the formation of shocks at high optical depth, we need to model the evolution of the photon distribution below, at, and above the photosphere to get accurate predictions for the observed time-resolved signal.
-Crucially, we need to capture how the photon distribution changes due to the subphotospheric reverse and forward shocks, where photons can be repeatedly scattered in a steep velocity gradient, significantly altering their energies.
+The hydrodynamical simulation described in the previous section gave us a handle on the dynamics of the GRB ejecta.
+As we considered initial conditions leading to the formation of shocks at high optical depth, we needed to model the evolution of the photon distribution below, at, and above the photosphere to get accurate predictions for the observed time-resolved signal.
+Crucially, we needed to capture how the photon distribution changes due to the subphotospheric reverse and forward shocks, where photons can be repeatedly scattered in a steep velocity gradient, significantly altering their energies.

 The Kompaneets RMS approximation \citep[KRA,][]{Samuelsson2022} is an efficient way to model radiation in this context, without the need for computationally expensive simulations.
 The KRA was developed in \citet{Samuelsson2022} assuming a steady jet (constant $\Gamma$ and $\rho \propto R^{-2}$).
 Furthermore, the shock was assumed to dissipate all of its energy during one doubling of the radius.
 Therefore, the shock life-time was comparable to the expansion time of the jet, and potential dynamical effects on the shock itself were ignored.
 However, as derived in Appendix~\ref{App:shock_broadening}, the radiation in the shock goes from being in a steady state to being dynamically evolving already at an optical depth of $\tau = 1/\beta_u^2$ for a steady jet.
-Thus, this transition can happen far below the photosphere in nonrelativistic RMSs.
-To account for this, as well as the fact that the ejecta properties evolve significantly, i.e. the jet is not steady, we have developed \Kd, which is a numerical code that utilizes the KRA to simulate RMSs in a dynamical environment.
+Thus, this transition can happen far below the photosphere in non-relativistic RMSs.
+To account for this, as well as the fact that the ejecta properties evolved significantly, i.e. the jet was not steady, we developed \Kd, which is a numerical code that utilises the KRA to simulate RMSs in a dynamical environment.
 All corresponding modification are detailed in Appendix~\ref{app:KRA_dynamical}.

-In the following, we start by giving a brief description of the KRA (the interested reader is referred to \citet{Samuelsson2022} for more details), after which the most significant modifications are summarized.
+In the following, we start by giving a brief description of the KRA (the interested reader is referred to \citet{Samuelsson2022} for more details), after which the most significant modifications are summarised.